Getting setup

 git checkout devel

-Next we’ll get a virtual environment setup using either pip or conda.
+Next we’ll get a virtual environment setup using pixi, pip, or conda.

 Here we cover the creation of an environment and the installation of OpenGHG into it.
 Installation here means adding OpenGHG to the environment.
 We’ll install it in developer mode so that any changes you make to the code will automatically be available when you run commands.
 Similarly, if you run a git pull on the devel branch all changes made will be available to you straight away, without having to reinstall or update OpenGHG within the environment.